borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 borgmatic mount --mount-point /mnt
 ```

-Or use the "latest" value for the archive to mount the latest successful archive:
+Or use the "latest" value for the archive to mount the latest archive:

 ```bash
 borgmatic mount --archive latest --mount-point /mnt